Conduitry/defiler/API.md

 ### `exec({ close = false })`

-Starts the Defiler running.
-No additional configuration (registering Gazes, transforms, or generated files) can happen after this.
+Start the Defiler running.
+No additional configuration (registering Chokidar watches, transforms, or generated files) can happen after this.

-- `close` - _(optional)_ whether to immediately close all of the attached Gazes after the initial wave of processing
+- `close` - _(optional)_ whether to immediately close all of the attached Chokidar watches after the initial wave of processing

 Returns the `Defiler` instance for chaining.